ivancintron/hugo-xmin/content/_index.md

 I dont really know what this will develop into.

-THIS SITE IS CURRENTLY A WORK IN PROGRESS....CHECK BACK IN PERODICALLY TO SEE UPDATES!
+THIS SITE IS CURRENTLY A WORK IN PROGRESS....CHECK BACK IN PERIODICALLY TO SEE UPDATES!